robwco/workshop-marketing/rfps.md

 <div class="summary" markdown="1">

-**Summary:** You want to reduce time wasted on laborious tasks that have almost no impact on results.
-This includes finding the RFP's, designing proposals, and following up by hand.
-Instead, use your time automating proposal creation, follow-ups and make phone calls to decision-makers.
+**Summary:** Reduce time wasted on laborious tasks that have almost no impact on results.
+This includes finding RFP's, designing proposals, and following up by hand.
+Instead, use your time automating proposal creation, follow-ups and making phone calls to decision-makers.

 </div>

 <div class="reading wrap" markdown="1">

-## Wait, are RFPs even worth it?
+## :hand: Wait, are RFPs even worth it?

 Ahh, the elusive RFP.
-Unless you have a lot of experience responding to them, RFPs can be down-right intimidating.
+Unless you have a lot of experience responding to them, they can seem down-right intimidating.
+But even the top design agencies in the world reply to them.

 </div>